UKPLab/incorporating-relevance/README.md

     ```shell
     make install-dev
     ```
+### Datasets and Preprocessing
+The paths where to store raw, preprocessed and experiments data can be modified in the `.env` file.
+Once these are set, run the following commands:
-3. Download Datasets
+1. Download Datasets
     ```shell
     make download
     ```
-4. Index corpora in elasticsearch.
+2. Index corpora in elasticsearch.
     ```
     make index
     ```